Amazon Kindle versus Nook, Kobo and Sony ebook readers

 What are the best ebook reader brands?

 The most popular ebook reader is the Amazon Kindle.
-However, there are other strong contenders to the Kindle from brands such as Kobo, Sony and the Barnes and Noble Nook.
+However, there are other strong contenders to the Kindle crown from brands such as Kobo, Sony and the Barnes & Noble Nook.

 Amazon has now released several iterations of its popular Kindle ebook reader.
 Models range from a no-frills reader to touchscreen and illuminated models for reading under the covers.
 We take a closer look at the pros and cons of the Kindle range below: